totalgood/object_detector_app/README.md

 If it is not in a folder with your conda environment name (`object-detection` is the default), you need to activate your environment:

     5.1 `head environment.yml` -- 1st line should say something like `name: object-detection`
-    5.2 `source activate object-detection` -- replace `object-detection` with your environment name from the environment.yml 5.3 `which python` -- make sure this is now correctly pointing to your conda environment path
+    5.2 `source activate object-detection` -- replace `object-detection` with your environment name 5.3 `which python` -- make sure this is now correctly pointing to your conda environment path

 6. Start the app!